 About Matt Anderson

-Matt Anderson is one of ThreatGEN’s founders and Chief Operations Officer (COO).
-Matt is our point man for ICS risk assessments, vulnerability assessments, penetration testing, and threat analysis.
+Matt Anderson is one of ThreatGEN’s founders and Customer Support Manager.
+Matt is our point man for ensuring customer success.
 Throughout his career, Matt held various roles at Kaspersky Lab, Critical Infrastructure Defense Group, U.S. Support, Convergys, and Systems Evolution Inc.

 Matt has also served as an Adjunct/Volunteer Cybersecurity Lab Leader for North American University (NAU).